Code-Institute-Submissions/nicer-tours/README.md

 1) The w3.org HTML validator suggests using a "polyfiller" to ensure all browsers are compatible with the "date" attribute in the form on the Book Now page.

-2) Although JavaScript is not part of this project, there is an interesting bug that the JavaScript popover has brought up: attribute elements dressing as buttons automatically take on a lozenge shape in iOS.